WICG/attribution-reporting-api/attribution_scopes.md

 ### API changes

-The following optional parameter will be added to the JSON in `Attribution-Reporting-Register-Source` during source registration: `attribution_scopes`, which contains required parameters `values`, `limit`, and optional parameter `max_event_states`:
+The following optional parameter will be added to the JSON in `Attribution-Reporting-Register-Source` during source registration: `attribution_scopes`, which contains required parameters `values`, `limit`, and an optional parameter `max_event_states`:

 ```jsonc
 {